Geometry-Preserving Neural Architectures on Manifolds with Boundary: Introduction

 \section{Introduction}

-Many learning problems impose \emph{hard geometric constraints} on their outputs.
-For example, data on matrix groups arise naturally in applications such as protein backbone modeling \cite{ramachandran1963stereochemistry} and visual-inertial or drone-based pose estimation \cite{scaramuzza2011visual}, where predictions live on nonlinear manifolds.
-Similarly, covariance operators, required to be positive semi-definite with fixed trace \cite{anderson1958introduction}, define a constrained subset of Euclidean space.
-In such settings, predictions must lie in a prescribed constraint set $M \subset \mathbb{R}^d$ in order to be physically valid or semantically meaningful.
-Standard machine learning (ML) architectures, including transformers, provide no guarantees that their outputs (or intermediate representations) respect these constraints.
+Many learning problems require predictions to satisfy \emph{hard geometric constraints}.
+For example, data on matrix groups arise naturally in applications such as protein backbone modeling \citep{ramachandran1963stereochemistry} and visual-inertial or drone-based pose estimation \citep{scaramuzza2011visual}, where predictions live on nonlinear manifolds.
+Similarly, covariance operators, required to be positive semi-definite with fixed trace \citep{anderson1958introduction}, define a constrained subset of Euclidean space.
+In such settings, a prediction is physically valid or semantically meaningful only if it belongs to a prescribed set \(M\subset \mathbb{R}^d\).
+Standard neural architectures do not generally guarantee this property: even when trained on data lying in \(M\), their outputs and hidden representations may leave the constraint set.
+This raises a basic approximation-theoretic question: \textit{can one design neural architectures that preserve \(M\) by construction, while retaining the expressive power needed to approximate broad classes of maps \(M\to M\)}? \textit{Furthermore, when closed-form analytic projections onto $M$ are unavailable, can we mathematically justify learning these constraint-enforcing maps directly from sampled data?}

-In this work, we propose \textbf{geometry-aware architectures} whose computations are \emph{constrained by construction}.
-Our guiding principle is to perform expressive ambient-space transformations while interleaving them with \emph{constraint-preserving updates} that map network states back onto the target set $M$.
-This design enforces invariance of the constraint set throughout the network, rather than enforcing feasibility only as a post-processing step.
+\textbf{Problem formulation.} Let \(M\subseteq \mathbb{R}^d\) be a prescribed constraint set, which in this paper will typically be a smooth manifold, possibly with boundary, or more generally a uniformly prox-regular set (roughly, sets that admit unique metric projections locally).
+Our goal is to construct families of neural architectures whose realized maps preserve this set by construction.
+That is, we seek function classes

-\textbf{Problem formulation.} Our objective is to define a class of functions that preserves the geometry of a given domain $M \subseteq \mathbb{R}^d$.
-We assume that $M$ is a smooth manifold with boundary.
-Formally, we seek a family of maps $\mathcal{F}=\{f:M\to M\}$ such that each $f\in\mathcal{F}$ is well-defined on $M$ and keeps $M$ invariant, while remaining sufficiently rich to approximate broad families of transformations on $M$.
-That is, for any target mapping $g:M\to M$ in a suitable regularity class (e.g., continuous or Lipschitz) and any $\varepsilon>0$, we require a universal approximation property: there exists $f\in\mathcal{F}$ such that $d_{\mathcal{F}}(f,g)<\varepsilon$ for an appropriate metric $d_{\mathcal{F}}$ on functions.
-We aim to adapt standard ML architectures so that their layers are intrinsically constrained to produce outputs that remain in $M$.
-The approximation property then ensures that the resulting geometry-preserving models are universally expressive.
+such that every \(f\in\mathcal{F}\) is well-defined on \(M\), maps \(M\) into itself, and is sufficiently expressive to approximate broad classes of target maps \(F:M\to M\).
+The central theoretical question is therefore whether imposing the hard constraint \(f(M)\subseteq M\) reduces approximation power.